-Advancing malicious packet detection through evaluation of inbound Time to Live headers
+Detection of malicious packets through evaluation of inbound Time to Live headers

 Motivation

 Malicious packets in the Internet are frequently sent with a faked source address ("spoofed") or from hijacked source networks.
 Current defense mechanisms mainly rely on correlation of insights through external vendors, e.g. various "blacklist" providers.